Rosengren/Snake-AI/README.md

-#Snake AI (Artificial Intelligence)
+#Snake Game AI

-Implementation of a snake game.
+Implementation of the classic snake game with path finding

 ###AI Strategies